cedadev/jasmin-workshop/exercises/ex03_transfers.md

 2020-12-04 12:38:16 (179 MB/s) - ‘/dev/null’ saved [104857600/104857600]
 ```
 Here, we've got a result of 179MB/s which is pretty good.
-All sorts of factors can contribute to slow transfer performance but this is one way of eliminating this particular machine as the bottleneck: quite often the reason is a slow server at the other end, or complex directory structures full of small files which slow things down.
+All sorts of factors can contribute to slow transfer performance but this apprach can be helpful in eliminating this particular machine as the bottleneck.
+Quite often the reason is a slow server at the other end, or complex directory structures full of small files which slow things down.
 For more discussion of transfer performance, see [ex10](ex10_advanced_data_transfer.md).

 The equivalent using `curl` would be:
 ```